eProsima/all-docs/source/dds-suite/dds_suite.rst

 Inside that client, you can now follow the steps detailed in the `eProsima XRCE-DDS Shapes Demo page
 <https://micro-xrce-dds.docs.eprosima.com/en/latest/shapes_demo.html>`_ to send data to *Shapes Demo*.

+.. _plotjuggler_eprosima_edition:

 PlotJuggler eProsima Edition
 ----------------------------

-To launch the PlotJuggler eProsima Edition, from a terminal run
+To launch the PlotJuggler eProsima Edition, from a terminal run:

 .. code-block:: bash

  $ plotjuggler

-eProsima PlotJuggler eProsima Edition usage information can be located on the `PlotJuggler eProsima Edition User Manual
+eProsima PlotJuggler eProsima Edition usage information can be found on the `PlotJuggler eProsima Edition User Manual
 <https://plotjuggler-fastdds-plugins.readthedocs.io/en/latest/>`_.